 An ongoing process for identifying, evaluating and managing the significant risks faced by the Company has been established and that process is regularly reviewed by the Board and accords with the Internal Control Guidance to directors on the Combined code.
 Steps continue to be taken to embed internal control and risk management further into the operations of the business and deal with areas of improvement coming to management and Board attention.
-The Board implemented a review of 18 key risk areas starting in 2007 where one of the risk areas was reviewed with results reported to the entire Board.
+The Board implemented a review of 18 key risk areas starting in 2007 where one of the risks areas was reviewed with results reported to the entire Board.
 In 2008 there was one additional risk area reviewed with a report of the results to the Board.
 In 2009 and 2010, due to the ongoing restructurings, none of the 18 risk areas were formally reported on to the Board.
-In 2011, three additional risk areas were examined with results reported to the entire Board.